opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 # Introduction

-OpenDataSoft datasets can be accessed through a Catalog Service for the Web (CSW).
+OpenDataSoft datasets can be accessed through a Catalog Service for the Web (CSW) API.
 This is a standard for exposing a catalogue of geospatial records in XML.

 The OpenDataSoft platform uses the CSW specification version 2.0.2.

 ## Operations supported